johnnovak/gridmonger-site/source/advanced-editing.rst

 Nudge level
 -----------

-You can move the contents of the level around without changing the level dimensions with the *Nudge Level* action.
+You can shift the contents of the level around without changing its dimensions with the *nudge level* action.

-Press :kbd:`Ctrl+E` to enter *Nudge Mode*, then use the movement keys to reposition the level's contents.
+Press :kbd:`Ctrl+E` to enter *Nudge Preview Mode*, then use the movement keys to reposition the level's contents.
 Accept the changes by pressing :kbd:`Enter`, or discard them with :kbd:`Esc`.